ctrl-exec - Security Operations

 The agent systemd unit sets MemoryDenyWriteExecute=yes.
 This is safe for the current bash-only script inventory but will cause silent failures if a JIT-compiled runtime (Java, Node.js, Python with JIT) is added to the allowlist.
 There is no mechanism to detect this conflict at allowlist load time.
 When adding a new script whose interpreter is a JIT runtime, remove MemoryDenyWriteExecute=yes from the unit file before deploying.

 The revocation list on agents covers certs presented to the agent.
-There is no equivalent mechanism on the ctrl-exec side to block a stolen agent cert from connecting to the ctrl-exec.
-An agent that has been decommissioned via ctrl-exec unpair has its cert left technically valid until natural expiry.
+There is no equivalent mechanism on the dispatcher side to block a stolen agent cert from connecting to the dispatcher.
+An agent that has been decommissioned via ced unpair has its cert left technically valid until natural expiry.
 See Unpairing and Decommission below for the recommended workflow to close this window promptly.

 Unpairing and Decommission